-Please email your abstracts (1-2 paragraphs or 1-2 slides) in word/pdf/pptx format to spacefsw at gmail dot com.
-Please note, presentations are usually limited to 25 minutes followed by 5 minutes of questions and answers from the audience.
+Please email your presentations in word/pdf/pptx format to [spacefsw at gmail dot com].
+Please note, presentations will be webcasted via WebEx this year.
+So, please send the presentations at least a week before the workshop.
+Each presentation will be limited to 25 minutes followed by 5 minutes of questions and answers from the local and then remote audience.

 With the advent of faster processors and advanced hardware architectures, the modern spacecraft is highly reliant upon flight software for mission success.
 Software is integral to most of the spacecraft subsystems ranging from power to propulsion to instrument operations.
 Additionally, spacecraft developers are moving beyond providing only infrastructure to creating applications that can revolutionize how these vehicles are operated and how data is processed on-board.

 This workshop provides an opportunity to present current flight architectures, novel approaches to mission solutions, and techniques for flight software development, integration, test and verification in an informal and open setting that facilitates communication across organizations and agencies.
 The following is a list of potential subject areas: